earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 >
 > Common encodings such as JSON, and protocols built on them such as JSON-RPC and GraphQL, have to way to represent binary data, and we want to support the "least common denominator" standards that are widely used and known.

-The `content` field may be an empty string.
-In fact, the recommended way to remove data from Earthstar is to overwrite the document with a new one which has `content = ""`.
-Documents with empty-string content SHOULD be considered to be "deleted" and therefore omitted from some query results so that apps don't see them.
-This depends on context; when syncing documents it's important to sync the "deleted" documents too because they act as tombstones.

-TODO: The `content` field will have a maximum length of ??? bytes, to be determined, but likely on the order of 4 megabytes.
-This is measured as "bytes after encoding to utf-8", not "number of utf-8 runes".

 #### Sparse Mode (eventually)